Rheinwerk/ansible-role-filebeat/README.md

 Role Variables
 --------------

-There is one main variable that drives this role: `_filebeat`.
+There is one main variable that drives this role: `_filebeat_install`.
 It is a map that contains all configuration and settings for this role.
 Please see `defaults/main.yml` for details.

 Dependencies